fengjixuchui/LPC-2/README.md

     	SetEvent(reinterpret_cast<HANDLE>(stop_signal));
     }

-For my implementation, the server and the client must know the process id each other
+For my implementation, the server and the client must know the process id of each other.

     // server.cpp
     #include <windows.h>